-- (a) Any filed materials, not including secured materials, will be made available for review upon request by any party or non-party.
-Parties may request filed materials from the record of any appeal to which they are a party, and the materials will be made available as soon as practicable pursuant to Supreme Court Rule 372.
-Non-parties may view filed materials by making a written request to the Clerk at least seven days before the date on which the non-party desires to view the materials.
-Before making such materials available to non-parties, the Court may conduct its own review and redact any sensitive information appearing on the materials.
-The Court may also monitor any review of the materials in order to ensure the integrity of the materials and the privacy of such sensitive information. - (b) The Court's internal electronic communications and internal administrative documents will not be provided to any party or his or her attorney, or to the general public.
+- (a) Any filed materials, not including impounded or sealed materials, will be made available for review upon request by any party or non-party.
+The Court may monitor any review of the materials in order to ensure the integrity of the materials. - (b) The Court's internal electronic communications and internal administrative documents will not be provided to any party or his or her attorney, or to the general public.